2000–01 Greek Football Cup: Tournament details

-Totally 50 teams participated, 16 from Alpha Ethniki, 16 from Beta, and 18 from Gamma.
+A total of 50 teams participated in the competition, 16 from Alpha Ethniki, 16 from Beta, and 18 from Gamma.
 It was held in 6 rounds, including the final.
 An additional round was held between First and Second, with 2 matches, in order that the teams who progress would be 16.
-In the Group stage, there were 8 groups with 6 teams each, while 2 teams qualified without matches.
+The Group stage featured 8 groups with 6 teams each, while 2 teams qualified without matches.

-For the first time, there were double(home and away) matches in the group stage, thus each team played 10 games.
-Because the tournament began very early in the summer, in a period where teams should play preparation friendlies, the HFF allowed at the 5 first matches a maximum of 7 substitutions, something unusual in Greece, very probably and internationally, for matches of an official competition.
+For the first time, there were two-leg (home and away) matches in the group stage, thus each team played 10 games.
+Because the tournament began very early in the summer, in a period where teams should play preparation friendlies, the HFF allowed at the 5 first matches a maximum of 7 substitutions, something unusual in Greece, for matches of an official competition.

 After the group stage, there were very interesting confrontations, after drawing elected "strong" pairs.
 In the round of 16, Olympiacos eliminated AEK Athens with two wins.
 The first leg in Nikos Goumas Stadium was awarded to Olympiacos 2–0 in an eventful match that was abandoned against AEK Athens and while the scoreline was 1–1 at the time.
 In the second leg, at Olympic Stadium, Olympiacos' home ground then, they shattered AEK Athens 6–1.
 In the same round, in derby of Thessaloniki between PAOK and Aris, the black and whites were qualified with a 1–1 away draw and a 2–0 home victory.
 Remarkable in this round was also the qualification of Panathinaikos against Panionios with a 7–2 second leg demolition, while the first leg ended with a 1–0 win of Panionios.